-How: factors vary by line factors, tiering vary by "line". factors, tiering vary by "line" structure in Schedule P of the P&C blank, except that: (1) the claims made vs. occurrence split is only recognized for Med.
+How: factors vary by line factors, tiering vary by "line". factors, tiering vary by "line" Line/product definitions: There are 18 lines.
+These lines follow the line structure in Schedule P of the P&C blank, except that: (1) the claims made vs. occurrence split is only recognized for Med.
 Malpractice, (2) and the Reinsurance A and Reinsurance C lines are combined Coverages, Medical Supplemental, Disability exposure is combined to determine net amount at risk.